This post may contain affiliate links, from which we earn an income.

 Abisko, Sweden

-The most northerly train stop in Sweden, the Abisko National Park in Lapland is for serious winter lovers and those taking Europe winter breaks at the nearby famous Icehotel in Kiruna.
+The most northerly train stop in Sweden, the small town of Abisko in the Abisko National Park in Lapland is for serious winter travel lovers and those taking Europe winter breaks at the nearby famous Icehotel in Kiruna.

-This highly rated small group Northern Lights photo tour will help you to discover the Abisko National Park in Swedish Lapland.
+This highly rated small group guided Northern Lights tour will help you discover the Abisko National Park in Swedish Lapland.
 You’ll get to spend an evening under the stars and explore the wilderness on foot, in a van, and by sleigh.

 Whilst you’re waiting for the show to start, try your hand at husky mushing or cross-country skiing – just make sure you include thermals on your packing list!